UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch8.md

 1. Process the arguments to get the path to compile
 2. Open the file for reading
 3. Create a new target machine from the default triple of the host
-4. Build the parser loop - specifying the file as the input source (instead of the default console)
-5. Remove the REPL loop ready state console output handling as compilation isn't interactive
+4. Create the parser stack
+5. Parse the input file
+6. Generate the IR code from the parse tree
-6. Once the parsing has completed, verify the module and emit the object file
+7. Once the parsing has completed, verify the module and emit the object file
-7. For diagnostics use, also emit the LLVM IR textual form
+8. For diagnostics use, also emit the LLVM IR textual form and assembly files

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter8/Program.cs#Main)]

 ## Conclusion
 That's it - seriously!
-Very little change was needed, mostly deleting code.
+Very little change was needed, mostly deleting code and adding the special handling of the anonymous expressions.
 Looking at the changes it should be clear that it is possible to support runtime choice between JIT and full native compilation instead of deleting the JIT code.
-(Implementing this feature is "left as an exercise for the reader" ::Grin::)
+(Implementing this feature is "left as an exercise for the reader" :wink:)